presicion25/Active-Directory-Configuration/README.md

 </p>

 <h1>Active Directory Deployed in the Cloud (Microsoft Azure)</h1>
-This tutorial outlines the implementation of Active Directory within Azure Virtual Machines.<br />
+This project outlines the implementation of Active Directory within Azure Virtual Machines.<br />

 <h2>Environments and Technologies Used</h2>